 - 2 tbsp maple syrup

-- With the help of your hands, shape the mixture into bars and arrange them on a baking tray covered with parchment.
-Refrigerate for 1h or set in the freezer for 10-15 min.
+- Shape the mixture into small logs and arrange them on a baking tray covered with parchment.
+Refrigerate for 1 hour in the fridge, or in the freezer for 10-15 min.

-- In the meantime melt the chocolate in a microwave or in a heat-proof bowl over a pan filled with simmering water.
-Once melted allow to slightly cool.
+- In the meantime melt the chocolate in the microwave, or in a heat-proof bowl over a pan filled with simmering water.
+Once melted allow to cool slightly.